daos-stack/daos/docs/release/support_matrix_v2_2.md

 [DAOS Slack channel](https://daos-stack.slack.com/).
 The [DAOS community JIRA tickets](https://daosio.atlassian.net/jira) can be searched for known issues and possible solutions.
-Community support is provided on a best effort basis without any guaranteed SLAs.
+Community support is provided on a best-effort basis without any guaranteed SLAs.

 Starting with DAOS Version 2, the Intel DAOS engineering team